ravenhillh/Gallivant/README.md

 After taking a tour, leave a review to inform other users of your experience.
 On the individual tour page, click the Add a Review button below the map, rate your review out of 5 stars, and leave a comment.
 You can always edit or delete your review later on, if you decide to.

 ### Create a Tour
 You can also create a tour for other users to take.
 On the Tours page, click "Create Tour."
 Select a name and description, as well as a category for your tour.
 Click submit, and you're brought to your tour's page.
 Here you can add waypoints by first selecting a point on the map, then clicking the Add Waypoint button, to add a name and description for the waypoint.
 After creating a waypoint, you can add images by clicking the Add Photo button on the individual waypoint.
 On mobile, this will open a pop-up that let's you select between your phone's camera or photo album.
 Click Save Photo to save to the waypoint.

 ### Enter the Chat

-### Create your own Tour
+Once you are taking a tour, you can access the tour chat by clicking the Chat button.
+Here you can chat with other users on the tour.

 # Starting the app for local development